Call Center Solutions

 Although lead times may vary widely, a two-week lead time for requests for a small call center is required to set up the proper infrastructure.
 Avaya multi-button PBX service is required for the call center staff.

-Enhanced Call Processing (ECP) and Interactive Voice Response (IVR) services vary widely, but 5-7 business days are required.
+Enhanced Call Processing (ECP) and Interactive Voice Response (IVR) services vary widely, but 5-7 business days are typically required for setup.

 Email firstname.lastname@example.org or call 206-221-5000.